moorepants/eme185/content/pages/meetings.rst

-To prepare for the meeting, you are required to send an update email to the instructor, your assigned TA, your client, all of your teammates, and anyone else that is directly involved in your project 24 hours before the beginning of the meeting (or studio session).
+To prepare for the meeting, you are required to send an update email to the instructor, your assigned TA, your client, all of your teammates, and anyone else that is directly involved in your project before the beginning of the meeting (or studio session).
 The subject line of the email should be as
 follows:

 ``[EME185] AIO: <team name>``